-- Click the ME P/P button and select the ME or MiniME[TM] that you want to perform the transition on. - 2.
+- Click the button and select the ME or MiniME[TM] that you want to perform the transition on - 2.
 Click the BKGD and Key button over the Preview box to select what to include in the next transition. - 3.
-Click Diss, Wipe, or DVE to select the type of transition to perform.
+Click Auto to perform the transition, or Cut to perform a cut transition.